Hughes brothers: Career

 Allen and singer Stevvi Alexander had a son together at the age of 18, prompting the twins to drop out of high school and begin working on music videos.
 They soon directed for artists such as Tone Loc and Tupac Shakur.
 Their first feature film, 1993's Menace II Society, premiered at the Cannes Film Festival.
-Centering on a young black man from LA, that wanted out of the gang life.
+The film centered on a young black man from LA who wanted out of the gang life.
 It was made on a budget of $3.5 million when they were 20 years old.
 Tyger Williams wrote the screenplay, and shared story credit with the brothers.
 It became a critical as well as a box office success and was nominated for an Independent Spirit Award for Best First Feature.
 Because of their previous experience in directing music videos, they became the first sibling duo since Jerry and David Zucker allowed a waiver by the Directors Guild of America to take co-credit as directors.

 Their second film was Dead Presidents in 1995.
-Dealing with the a young black man that served in Vietnam and how he dealt with society upon his return.
+The film dealt with a young black man who served in Vietnam and how he dealt with society upon his return.
 Like their feature film debut, and also starring Larenz Tate, the film centered on war veterans during the racially charged Vietnam War era.
 The film, which was released at the New York Critics Film Festival, failed to make as much of a profit as their first film.
 They followed Dead Presidents with American Pimp, a feature-length documentary about the underground pimp culture and exploitation of women.
 It premiered at the 1999 Sundance Film Festival.
 They had originally set out to do an adaptation of Iceberg Slim's novel Pimp, but someone else acquired the rights.
 The brothers have stated that the film's perspective was partially shaped by being raised by their mother, who is a feminist and a lesbian.
 In between projects, they filmed several anti-handgun public service announcements.